The Only Herbal Remedies I Actually Use (And What They’re For)

 TLDR: Herbal Remedy Fast Fixes That Aren’t Fake News

-Relaxes your stomach muscles and helps gas move through your gut.
+Relaxes your stomach muscles and helps gas move through your gut (especially after heavier meals).
 Translation: no more food baby.
+If bloating is your main issue, read this →

-This is the one for when your brain refuses to clock out.
+This is for when your brain won’t shut up at night.

 Period Cramps 👉 Cramp Bark + Ginger